This tutorial has been updated and can be found here:

 I use a paper backing because I really do mail my postcards and I like that it's easier to write on paper.
 I also like the security of knowing the stamp will remain on the postcard.
 However, you certainly can use fabric as your backing.

 I use Post Card rubber stamps on my backings.
 You can also just use a marker and write "Post Card" or print the words on your printer.
+The backing can even be left blank.
 It's totally a personal preference.
 Then I fuse the wrong side of the paper with a piece of interfacing.
 This insures that your paper backing will not fall off after satin stitching the binding.
 (The sewing perforates the paper)

 Choose your binding fabric and cut a 3/4" strip long enough for all four sides of your card.
 Press this strip in half lengthwise.